What is HPV?

 • People living with conditions that affect the immune system

 HPV vaccine access and eligibility varies across Canada.
-Contact your health provider to find out your options.
+Talk to a healthcare provider to learn more about your options and what may be right for you.

 HPV Vaccination in Alberta

-In Alberta the HPV vaccine is publicly available to young adults 26 and under.
-If you are older than 26, please speak to your health care provider for more information.
+In Alberta, HPV vaccines are publicly available to adults aged 26 and under.
+If you are older than 26, speak to a healthcare provider for more information.

 • Sexual health clinics